-Composer Harri Viitanen (born on 27 July 1954) holds a position as organist at Helsinki Cathedral.
-He completed diplomas in both the organ and composition at the Sibelius Academy, having studied composition with Einojuhani Rautavaara and Kalevi Aho, and went on to study composition with Tristan Murail in Paris.
-He currently also teaches at the Sibelius Academy, now part of the University of the Arts Helsinki.
+Composer Harri Viitanen (born on 27 July 1954) completed diplomas in both the organ and composition at the Sibelius Academy, having studied composition with Einojuhani Rautavaara and Kalevi Aho, and went on to study composition with Tristan Murail in Paris.
+He has held a position as organist at Helsinki Cathedral has also taught at the Sibelius Academy, now part of the University of the Arts Helsinki.

 Viitanen is a prolific composer of organ, choral and chamber music and has also written symphonic and electronic music.
 His works have been performed in Europe, Asia and America.
 The BIS Records label has released a CD of his works, prominently featuring the organ concerto Firmamentum (1985–1988).